 - Give snowplows plenty of space to work.

 - Pack an emergency kit and everything you might need should you become stranded or encounter an unscheduled road closure.

 - Stay informed about winter travel advisories and road conditions by visiting AZ511.gov.

 Wintertime Car Accident Statistics

 Following safe winter driving guidelines helps prevent car accidents.
 According to the U.S. Department of Transportation’s Federal Highway Administration, 24% of weather-related car accidents occur on pavement covered in slush, snow or ice, with more than 116,800 people injured and over 1,300 people killed on these roads annually.
 Of these accidents, 15% occur during actual snowfall or sleet with nearly 76,000 injuries and 900 deaths during these events.
 The Arizona Department of Transportation reported 143 injuries and one fatality during 2015 accidents caused by snow and ice throughout the state.

 Hire Top Rated Arizona Car Accident Lawyers

 Whether it’s wintertime or anytime, if you’ve been injured in a car accident, contact us 24/7 online or make one call to 844-977-1900.
-When you need the best car accident lawyers in Arizona, you’ll get the top 1% in the nation at Lerner and Rowe as designated by Distinguished Justice Advocates.
+When you need dedicated and aggressive car accident lawyers in Arizona, contact Lerner and Rowe Injury Attorneys.
 The call is free, the consultation is free and you won’t pay a fee unless you win your case.